New York City Opera

 The New York City Opera (NYCO) is an American opera company located in Manhattan in New York City.
-The company has been active from 1943 through 2013 (when it filed for bankruptcy), and again since 2016 when it was revived.
+The company has been active from 1943 through its 2013 bankruptcy, and again since 2016 when it was revived.

-The opera company, dubbed "the people's opera" by New York Mayor Fiorello La Guardia, was founded in 1943.
+The opera company, dubbed "the people's opera" by New York mayor Fiorello La Guardia, was founded in 1943.
 The company's stated purpose was to make opera accessible to a wide audience at a reasonable ticket price.
 It also sought to produce an innovative choice of repertory, and provide a home for American singers and composers.
 The company was originally housed at the New York City Center theater on West 55th Street in Manhattan.
 It later became part of the Lincoln Center for the Performing Arts at the New York State Theater from 1966 to 2010.
 During this time it produced autumn and spring seasons of opera in repertory, and maintained extensive education and outreach programs, offering arts-in-education programs to 4,000 students in over 30 schools.
-In 2011, the company left Lincoln Center due to financial difficulties and moved its offices to 75 Broad Street in Lower Manhattan.
-In the 2011−12 and 2012−13 seasons, NYCO performed four operas at various venues in New York City, including the Brooklyn Academy of Music.
+In 2011, the company left Lincoln Center due to financial pressures and moved its offices to 75 Broad Street in Lower Manhattan.
+In the 2011−12 and 2012−13 seasons, NYCO performed four operas at different venues in New York City, including the Brooklyn Academy of Music.
 On October 1, 2013, following an unsuccessful emergency fund-raising campaign, the company filed for Chapter 11 bankruptcy.